 Freeze Your Credit

 Another step that you can take proactively is to freeze your credit report.
 Placing a credit freeze prevents people from pulling your credit for the purpose of opening new accounts in your name.
 Freezing your credit doesn’t freeze your credit cards or accounts, and it doesn’t harm your credit.
-And as of 2018, placing a credit freeze is free, thanks to federal law.
+As of 2018, placing a credit freeze is free, thanks to federal law.
 If you’re applying for a new credit card or other credit product, unfreezing your credit is a quick and simple process.

 After a Data Breach: